nearform/udaru/README.md

 Not needed to have the full Postgtresql database and dependencies installed.

 ###pgAdmin database access
-As the Postgresql docker container has its 5432 port forwarded on the local machine the datatbase can be accessed with pgAdmin.
+As the Postgresql docker container has its 5432 port forwarded on the local machine the database can be accessed with pgAdmin.

 To access the database using the pgAdmin you have to fill in also the container IP beside the database names and access credentials.
 The conainer IP can be seen with `docker ps`.